molily/molily.de/_posts/2017-12-21-robust-javascript.md

 window.frobnicateFoo();
 ```

 Here, we have a reference to a property `frobnicateFoo` on the object `window`.
 Resolving `window` yields the global object.
 But there is no property `frobnicateFoo` on this very object.
-If you get the value of a non-existing property on an object, JavaScript does not throw an exception, it simply returns `undefined`.
+If you get the value of a non-existing property, JavaScript does not throw an exception, it simply returns `undefined`.
 So after resolving `window.frobnicateFoo`, the code is equivalent to `undefined();`.

-Such TypeError are both common and hard to debug since they may have highly different causes.
+Such TypeErrors are both common and hard to debug since they may have highly different causes.

 In the example above, the cause the use of a certain function without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
 If the function call fails because the function does not exist, the script defining the function was not loaded correctly or the browser does not support the API.